-The PRS SE Custom 24 guitars are an excellent pick for anyone who is in need of an affordable electric guitar that sounds great.
+The SE Custom 24 PRS guitar is an excellent pick for anyone who is in need of an affordable electric guitar that sounds great.

 You can use it to perfect your guitar-playing skills or to perform in front of a live audience with the same level of efficiency.
 The guitar’s electronics don’t break down easily and the manufacturer offers a limited lifetime warranty.

 Even so, finding the replacement parts for PRS guitars can be challenging if you don’t live in the United States.

 Gibson Les Paul